Griffith-Stites/Linearity-Zine/about-us.md

 this project gave me the opportunity to do so.

 Contributions:

-&nbsp;Wrote about the SVD in detail
+* Wrote about the SVD in detail

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mathematical interpretations, data analysis
+  * Mathematical interpretations, data analysis

-&nbsp;Wrote about Symmetric Matrices
+* Wrote about Symmetric Matrices

-&nbsp;Wrote the project proposals
+* Wrote the project proposals

-&nbsp;Created the educational videos
+* Created the educational videos